 - Official transcript from the baccalaureate degree granting institution

-- Admission preference given to individuals with a GPA of 3.0 and higher within the last 60 hours of undergraduate coursework
+- Admission preference given to individuals with a GPA of 3.0 and higher in all undergraduate work.
+Consideration will also be given to the individual's last 60 hours of undergraduate coursework.

 - One Reference Form from a supervisor